ArturSkrzeta/Excel-User-Interface-for-Quering-SQLite-Database/README.md

 <h3>Conclusions</h3>
 <ul>
   <li>VBA code dictates what queries user can send to database.</li>
-  <li>Excel connecting SQLite is bulit in the way user doesn't have to know any SQL queris</li>
+  <li>Excel connecting SQLite is bulit in the way user doesn't have to know any SQL queries.</li>
+  <li>User can simply retrieve, update and delete data with Excel interface instead.</li>
 <ul>